Gechrist/VueJS-Presentation/README.md

 ## OVERVIEW

 This is a personal website built with [Vue.JS](https://vuejs.org/) and [TailwindCSS](https://tailwindcss.com/), deployed with [Vercel](https://next-js-imdb.vercel.app).
-The data is hosted on Google Firebase Realtime Database.
+The data is hosted on a Google Firebase Realtime Database.

 ## INSTALL INSTRUCTIONS

-A working installation of Next.JS is required.
 Just clone the repository and run npm install & npm run dev:

 ```
 git clone https://github.com/Gechrist/VueJS-Presentation.git